 Let’s get the formalities out of the way:

-The psychological theories I most prominently apply in my coaching work are Psychodynamic Theory, Existential Theory, and Humanistic Theory.
+The psychological theories I most prominently apply in my work are Psychodynamic Theory, Existential Theory, and Humanistic Theory.
 I’m also a certified Transformation Coach.
 You can read more about my general philosophies about my work — and why I work how I do — by clicking here and here.

 How I Work: